 Hunting is like any sport or competitive hobby; those who fail to keep up with the times often get left behind.
 But in hunting, this is even more so because not only do you have to keep up with your fellow hunters, but also with the deer themselves.
 Deer are incredibly smart and crafty creatures.
 They can sense changes in their environment and they adapt astonishingly well to those changes.
-Every time you go out on a hunt, things will be slightly different than the last time.
+Every time you go out on a hunt, things will be slightly different from the last time.

 What this means for the successful hunter are new tactics.
 Bringing new tactics into your hunting portfolio can do wonders for your success rates.
-Failure to adapt to the changes in deer behavior and the changes in modern technique could leave you driving home empty handed.
+Failure to adapt to the changes in deer behavior and the changes in modern technique could leave you driving home empty-handed.
 Keep this in mind the next time someone tries to give you a pointer on your technique.

 - Not Paying Attention to the Weather

 The weather can affect a hunt in many ways.
 Not only is it important to be aware of current weather conditions, it’s imperative to be prepared for future conditions as well, especially on a long hunt.
 Knowing what the weather will be like can easily save you from ending up in a situation you did not want to be in.
 Pay attention to the signs, and keep yourself informed.

 Another reason weather is so crucial to a successful hunt is the fact that weather affects the behavior of animals.
 Deer can be seen changing the ways they interact with each other and their environment during especially cold days.
 Knowing what the weather will be, and more importantly, how the deer will react to that weather, is necessary if you plan on coming home with something you can be proud of.